orfeotoolbox/OTB/CONTRIBUTING.md

 * ~"To Do": action is planned
 * ~Doing: work in progress
 * ~api ~app ~documentation ~monteverdi ~packaging ~qgis: optional context information

+## Versioning

+Starting from OTB 7.0.0, we use [semantic versioning](https://semver.org/).
+See the website for the full spec, in summary:

+> Given a version number MAJOR.MINOR.PATCH, increment the:
+>
+>  1. MAJOR version when you make incompatible API changes,
+>  2. MINOR version when you add functionality in a backwards-compatible manner, and
+>  3. PATCH version when you make backwards-compatible bug fixes.
+>
+> Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+The branch develop is always on the next MAJOR.MINOR release version number.
+PATCH releases are done on their respective release branches (for example release 7.0.1 is on branch release-7.0).

+For the purpose of defining backwards compatibility, OTB API covers the C++ API, the Python bindings, application names and application parameters.